lcandiot/MyWebsite/docs/projects/geoscientific_modelling.md

     style="max-width: 100%; height: auto; border-radius: 6px;"
   />
   <figcaption style="margin-top: 0.75rem; font-size: 0.9rem; color: #666;">
-    Figure: How the magnitude and balance of buoyancy and shear force during the formation impacts on the the geometry of the mountain belts.
+    Figure: How the magnitude and balance of buoyancy and shear force during the formation impacts on the the geometry of the mountain belts (taken from Candioti et al., 2021).
   </figcaption>
 </figure>

 ## Impact of upper mantle convection on long-term cycles of the lithosphere (2020)

-I conducted 2D thermo‑mechanical simulations that model a full tectonic cycle—extension, cooling, and convergence—over ~120 Myr.
+I conducted 2D thermo‑mechanical simulations that model a full tectonic cycle — extension, cooling, and convergence — over ~120 Myr.
 The goal was to explore how upper mantle convection influences lithospheric thinning and the mechanics of forced subduction initiation at passive margins.

 The results show that mantle convective forces significantly govern both single‑side and double‑side subduction scenarios.
 The simulations quantify the horizontal stress levels required to trigger subduction, demonstrating that plate convergence must overcome lithosphere strength shaped by prior hyper-extension and thermal evolution.